CaroCraft/CaroCraft/README.md

 👀 I’m interested in video games, data analysis and AI

-🌱 I’m currently learning C# and Unity!
+🌱 Learning mobile and web!

 💞️ I’m looking to collaborate on any video game or other types of projects